 We are the national representative body in Ireland for people with Dyspraxia/DCD.
 We operate a national helpline to assist people who may be seeking assessment, have recently had a diagnosis and their family members/friends.
-With the impact of COVID-19 we have seen a marked increase in calls to our helpline from people who are distressed, anxious and isolated.
-Added to this is the loss of primary care services to many children with dyspraxia in HSE and school settings.
-To try and address these issues we have reconfigured our educational workshops and now deliver fully online.
+Due to the impact of COVID-19 we have seen a marked increase in calls to our helpline from people who are distressed, anxious and isolated.
+Added to this is the loss of primary care services for many children with dyspraxia in HSE and school settings.
+To try and address these issues, we have reconfigured our educational workshops and now deliver fully online.
 This has provided greater access for people from across the country and abroad to link in.
 Similarly, our social activities for children and teenagers are now fully online and available to a much broader audience.
 In March 2020 we began partnering with the University of Limerick to deliver Occupational Therapy telehealth sessions to people and following the success of this venture we have added physiotherapy and music therapy telehealth programmes.
 In addition, we engage with representative bodies in disability, mental health, and children’s rights to raise awareness of Dyspraxia/DCD and to lobby for improved service coordination and diagnostic pathways.

 3. Sharon Lane recently joined as the new CEO, what experience does Sharon bring?

 Sharon has worked across disability, mental health and community development services in Ireland and Australia for many years.
 Sharon has a strong background in facilitation, community engagement and co-production that will be of great benefit to Dyspraxia/DCD Ireland as we finalise our strategic plan for 2021-24 and move forward with a range of exciting new service offerings.

 4. What are some of the plans the association has for expanding your services further in 2021 and beyond?